sakisandrac/hp-spellbox/README.md

 <a href="https://github.com/sakisandrac">Saki Chatphatthanasiri</a>

 ## Learning Goals:
 At the time of this project, I am a student at Turing School of Software Engineering in the front end development program, in mod 2.
 This is a project that I did in my own time, in order to prepare for our lesson on learning React in mod 3.
 This project was a way for me to practice and apply concepts that I learned such as writing components, organizing files in a structure, using hooks, setting state, and fetching data from an API with React.
-There is a non typescript version of this app that I made, so I used this project to practice implementing TypeScript

 ## Project Preview
 <img width="700" alt="Screenshot 2023-06-04 at 10 05 40 PM" src="https://github.com/sakisandrac/ideabox2/assets/118419729/5a8f0637-4b1d-4c5b-bd3c-0f8707099d7d">